 Who we are

-Next Page Publishing is a creative group of independent writers with the purpose of impact this current culture and the next generations, thorough teachings, information and illustrations about the current times and the weak foundations (with lack of values) over which the society is being build.
+Next Page Publishing is a creative group of independent writers and content creators with the purpose of impact this current culture and the next generations, thorough teachings, information and illustrations about the current times and the weak foundations (with lack of values) over which the society is being build.
 This foundation can not stand the upcoming happenings in our world.

 But, as Paul said, whatever gain I had, I counted as loss for the sake of Christ.
 For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Him.

 Palemón Camú is an Architect.
 Designer and restless visionary who has pioneered different projects throughout his career, he has formed groups, founded schools and research centers.

 He began his career in Mexico as a professor at the University of the City of Juarez, Chihuahua, where he founded the School of Interior Design.
 And he also taught at the University of Morelos, Cuernavaca.

 He studied more in acoustics and became the director in charge of urban planning for the city of Cabo San Lucas, and a developer of commercial, private and government projects.
 He organized the first Latin American Summit on solar energy in Baja California Sur.
 Two of Palemon’s architectural projects were presented and published in the book of Fine Arts and Architects of Mexico.